bwinkers/sharedchain/docs/object-structures.md

 ## Link
 A link is created by a Service or an Entity.
-A service is ablre to register new transaction links in the SC.
+A service is able to register new transaction links in the SharedChain.
 An Entity can only participate in Service transactions.
-That is not to say that the Entity cannot initiate the transaction.
+This is not to say that the Entity cannot initiate the transaction.

 ### Link Schema
 {